 According to the recommendations for Quality Enhancement of the Institution given by the previous NAAC peer team the following were implemented 1.
-Soft skills training program was organised for the development of the personality and skills of the students.
-2. Difficulties faced by guest lecturers with the regard to meager emoluments, service conditions, issue of service certificate etc. were represented to the state government.
+Difficulties faced by guest lecturers with the regard to meager emoluments, service conditions, issue of service certificate etc. were represented to the state government.
 Accordingly these issues were resolved to an extent.